Asymptotics of the maximum likelihood estimator of the location parameter of Pearson Type VII distribution: Proof of Theorem

 \begin{Rem} (i) Let $K(\cdot | \cdot)$ be the Kullback-Leibler divergence.
 Then, by computations,

 Let

 Since $F_m$ is symmetric and $t \mapsto F_m (|t|)$ is increasing, $b(\epsilon, \theta) = m(F_m (\epsilon) - F_m (0))$.
 Since $F_m^{\prime} = -2G_m$,

-(ii) For the case that $m=1$, the Bahadur efficiency for the joint estimation of the location and the scale is established in \cite[Theorem 4]{AOO2022AISM} when both the location and the scale are unknown. \\ (iii) Gao \cite{Gao2001} obtained moderate deviation results for the maximum likelihood estimator in a more general framework under certain regular conditions.
+(ii) For the case that $m=1$, the Bahadur efficiency for the {\it joint} estimation of the location and the scale is established in \cite[Theorem 4]{AOO2022AISM} when both the location and the scale are unknown.
+Recently, Akahira \cite{Akahira2025} showed that the MLE of the location parameter is first order large deviation efficient, which implies the Bahadur efficiency.\\ (iii) Gao \cite{Gao2001} obtained moderate deviation results for the maximum likelihood estimator in a more general framework under certain regular conditions.
 Our model does not satisfy the conditions because the likelihood equation $D_n (t) = 0$ has multiple roots. \end{Rem}